-From here, we can take the C and D readings for all the highlighted obs, and the A readings for the first 5 highlighted obs (code 20 = CD Direct Sun) and convert the R-dials to N* readings (using the file from Z:\cmet\OZONE\dobsons\D031E.DAT).
+From here, we can take the C and D readings for all the highlighted obs, and the A readings for the first 5 highlighted obs (AD observations can be taken over a smaller range of sun angles, here code 90 is a “CDA” ob and code 20 is a “CD” ob i.e. A wavelengths are not measured in these) and convert the R-dials to N* readings (using the file from Z:\cmet\OZONE\dobsons\D031E.DAT).
 Firstly we can neaten up the formatting and divide the R-dial readings by 10 to put them back into their original values: